 | Combined | $5,000 | $1,950 | 🟡 39% |

-| Utilization | Signal to Lenders | Impact |
+| Utilization | Signal To Lenders | Impact |

 |---|---|---|

-| Under 10% | 🟢 Excellent | Best possible impact on score |
+| Under 10% | 🟢 Excellent | Strong positive impact on score |

 | 10% — 29% | 🟢 Good | Solid, no red flags |